When will Aquaman 2 be released?

 Who has been cast in Aquaman 2?

 Warner Bros. has yet to announce the cast, but we know that Jason Momoa is keen to reprise the role of Arthur Curry/Aquaman and you can probably expect to see Amber Heard (Mera) and Yahya Abdul-Mateen II (Black Manta).
-We may also see the return of Dolph Lundgren (as Nereus), Nicole Kidman (Atlanna), Willem Dafoe (Nuidis Vulko) and Patrick Wilson (Orm the Ocean Master), but nothing’s official yet.
+We may also see the return of Dolph Lundgren (as Nereus), Nicole Kidman (Atlanna) and Willem Dafoe (Nuidis Vulko)but nothing’s official yet.

+However, Ocean Master/Orm actor Patrick Wilson does seem to have confirmed his involvement in the sequel.

+“I’m slightly briefed [on Orm-related matters],” Wilson told the Hollywood Reporter.
+“I just throw a little dart here and there.
+I’ll say, ‘So, what about this?’ and [James Wan will] say, ‘Well, this is what I’m thinking.’

 When will a trailer be released?